jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.47 Viewshed

-Identifies the viewshed for a point or set of points..
+Identifies the viewshed for a point or set of points.

 *Parameters*: